Updated 20th November 2021.

 An IVA will show on your credit report for 6 years from the date of registration.
-However, lenders will often ask if you’ve EVER entered into an IVA and you must always disclose it.
+However, lenders will often ask if you have EVER entered into an IVA and you must always disclose it.

 How to get a mortgage after an IVA.

-With any type of bad credit mortgage, it’s never a straightforward process.
+With any type of bad credit mortgage, it is never a straightforward process.
 Because specialist lenders all work differently and use a variety of methods to assess IVA mortgage applications.